3rianO3yrne/3rianO3yrne.github.io/README.md

 ## About

-This is the personal webiste of Brian O'Byrne built with [Jekyll](https://jekyllrb.com/) and hosted using [GitHub Pages](https://pages.github.com/).
+This is the personal website of Brian O'Byrne built with [Jekyll](https://jekyllrb.com/) and hosted using [GitHub Pages](https://pages.github.com/).

 You can view the site [here](https://3riano3yrne.github.io/).